13 Graphical Exploration of Data

 Tooltip Shortcut Menu

-For tooltip customiztion and other options, right-click directly on the data point tooltip.
+For tooltip customization and other options, right-click directly on the data point tooltip.

-- Go to Sheet pops up the worksheet and highlights the row that contains the source data for the data point.
+- Go to Sheet pops up the worksheet with source data highlighted.

 - Show Data Plot Tooltip toggles display of a non-customizable data plot tooltip in place of the customizable data point tooltip (see, below).